microsoft/vscode-docs/docs/getstarted/settings.md

 * **Stable** - The feature is stable and fully supported in VS Code.

 Experimental and preview features enable you to try out new features and provide feedback.
-Share your feedback in [our issues](https://github.com/microsoft/vscode-copilot-release/issues).
+Share your feedback in [our VS Code issues](https://github.com/microsoft/vscode/issues).

 ## Common questions